MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enable-ADLS-environment.md

 ## Configuration steps

 This section covers the configuration steps necessary for enabling ADLS in an environment as it relates to product recommendations.
-For a more indepth overview of the steps required to enable ADLS, please review the [detailed ADLS set up documentation](dynamics365/fin-ops-core/dev-itpro/data-entities/entity-store-data-lake).
+For a more indepth overview of the steps required to enable ADLS, see [Make entity store available as a Data Lake](../fin-ops-core/dev-itpro/data-entities/entity-store-data-lake.md).

 ### Enable ADLS in the environment